Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Quaternionic wavelet construction

 \subsubsection{Other ensembles of samples}

-In some instances, we need to obtain other samples aside from the standard ones.
-As in the case of complex-valued wavelets, we may write other ensembles of samples in terms of the standard ensemble.
+In some instances, we need to obtain other samples of $U(\xi)$ apart from the standard ensemble.
+Leveraging the properties of quaternion Fourier transform, we can represent these additional ensembles of samples in terms of the standard ensemble.